microsoft/rnx-kit/text/0002-react-native-webapis.md

 a full browser with everything that entails, including modules that they may never get used.
 Native apps, and mobile apps especially, cannot be shipped with unused bits; nor does it make any sense to include MBs of dependencies that are never used.
-Ideally, migrating from community modules to the WebAPIs should not increase the final app size (at least not significantly).
+Ideally, migrating from community modules to WebAPIs should not increase the final app size (at least not significantly).

 The API we envision are implemented in the following layers: